fattyageboy/berthcare/design-documentation/design-system/components/cards.md

 **What we eliminated:**

 **Swipe actions** (delete, reschedule, etc.)
-**Why:** Hidden interactions fail the "no manual" test.
-Nurses shouldn't discover features by accident.
+**Why:** Hidden interactions fail the "no manual" test. caregivers shouldn't discover features by accident.
 Actions belong in the detail screen.

 **Long-press menus**
 **Why:** Requires holding phone steady for 500ms+ while standing.
 Fails in real-world conditions.
 Also hidden.